Gmvz3090/GetAnomaly/README.md

 - **API Server**: FastAPI application running on port 8000
 - **Database**: MongoDB for data storage with timestamp indexing
-- **Data Format**: Satellite data stored as documents with timestamp fields
 - **Deployment**: Docker Compose for easy deployment and scaling

 ## Quick Start